Thousand Islands Canada Travel Guide

 This larger town has a dining scene that caters other things to local residents, with established pubs and family restaurants.

-As an university city and larger urban center, Kingston has the widest and most diverse culinary scene.
-It delivers the most choices for gastronomic adventure.
+As an university city and larger urban center, Kingston has the most extensive and most diverse culinary scene.
+It delivers the most choices for culinary adventure.

 A Canadian classic with French fries, squeaky cheese curds, and hot brown gravy.
 Hearty and distinctly Canadian.

-Local pike, bass, perch, or walleye, often pan-fried or served as fish and chips.
+Local pike, bass, perch, or walleye, often pan-fried or served as deep-fried fish and potatoes.

 Best at waterfront restaurants.